JesperLH/prob-tensor-toolbox/README.md

 2) For a demonstration of heteroscedastic noise estimation, run 'demo_heteroscedastic_CP.m'.
 3) For a demonstration on fluorescence spectroscopy data, run 'demo_AminoAcid.m'

+### Dependencies
+There is a few dependences on the N-way Toolbox, which is freely available at http://www.models.life.ku.dk/nwaytoolbox

+The toolbox uses the in-build MATLAB testing framework to assess backward compatibility, this requires the 'runtests()' function from MATLAB2016b.
+This means the toolbox should work out of the box from MATLAB2016b and onwards.
+Earlier versions are not tested and might work, partially work, or fail completely.

 # Notes regarding usage.
 All code can be used freely in research and other non-profit applications (unless otherwise stated in the third party licenses).